 West Palm Beach Chapter 7 Bankruptcy Attorney

 Although we try to plan for our financial future as best as we possibly can, sometimes events occur that place us into overwhelming debt.
 With creditors constantly harassing you, it can feel like there is no escape from the insurmountable amount owed; however, Chapter 7 bankruptcy exists to protect debtors from crushing debt and allows for a new financial start.
-At Markarian Frank & Hayes our experienced West Palm Beach Chapter 7 bankruptcy attorneys have a successful history of helping clients through the process and can get you the help that you need, too.
+At Markarian & Hayes our experienced West Palm Beach Chapter 7 bankruptcy attorneys have a successful history of helping clients through the process and can get you the help that you need, too.

 West Palm Beach Chapter 7 Bankruptcy